Pepn/SurveyToolkit/README.md

 # SurveyToolkit
+The QuestionnaireToolkit is a software tool designed for the creation of questionnaires, surveys, and straightforward user interface forms for applications across VR, Desktop, and Mobile.

+This tool offers a plug and play non-scripting solution to create beautiful questionnaires & surveys.
+Furthermore, it includes a straightforward instructional manual detailing the setup procedure for a basic backend system, which stands prepared for data collection online, if deemed necessary.
+Consequently, developers can allocate their efforts toward addressing other critical, application-specific functionalities.

+This toolkit uses default Unity UI and therefore supports VR.

-- The SurveyToolkit supports the follow question types: Open, Linear, Grid, and Multiple Choice.
+The SurveyToolkit supports the following question types: Open, Linear, Grid, Slider, Checkbox and Multiple Choice.

+The questions are created by instantiating ScriptableObjects in the editor.
+Easy formatting is possible by editing the prefabs which correspond to the question type.

 ## Documentation
 The SurveyManager contains QuestionnairePages which handle most of the logic for each page.
 The pages contain a list of FormObjectData (ScriptableObjects) where a FormObjectData could either a question, a submit button or some infobox.
 Every question is a prefab variant of the original QuestionForm, if you want to change the layout change this prefab.
 The FormObjectData must have a reference to the prefab, this way the QuestionnairePage knows which and how to instantiate the prefab.
 The Survey is populated at runtime, so press play to inspect your survey.